3 in 1 College & Pro Football

+Gameplay

-Gameplay3 in 1 College & Pro Football is a game in which real college and professional players and teams are simulated.
+3 in 1 College & Pro Football is a game in which real college and professional players and teams are simulated.

 Reception

 Johnny L. Wilson reviewed the game for Computer Gaming World, and stated that "With both CQ and 3 IN 1 on my shelf, I never have to worry about the matchups on the tube."

 Wyatt Lee reviewed the game for Computer Gaming World, and stated that "Minus yardage must be noted for those who want graphics and further losses must be assessed for the limited play selection.
 The offensive playbook in this game is limited to 14 plays and the defensive playbook contains only 6 alignments."